maneeshaindrachapa/Thesaurus/README.md

  3. Deploy app on Apache server

 #### Server side ([Falsk Server](https://github.com/maneeshaindrachapa/Thesaurus/tree/master/PythonServer/fyp_server))
 Server side of the application built on python [flask](http://flask.palletsprojects.com/en/1.1.x/) server as a REST Api.
-As the deployment
+As the deployment steps,

+ 1. Setup python3 and pip3 on the server.
+ 2. Navigate to [PythonServer](https://github.com/maneeshaindrachapa/Thesaurus/tree/master/PythonServer) directory in the project.
+ 3. open the ter

 ## System Up to Now